Spike Team: Main characters

 Disciplined, tidy, and obedient, her dream is winning at least once, but without tricks.
 In college, she sleeps in the same room as Susan and her family belongs to the upper class: her mother Nicole Sanders is a tennis player, and her father James is a former equestrian champion who had to give up the Olympics due to an injury that made him lame.
-For this reason, he wants his daughter to absolutely win horseriding races.
-She has a special bond with Phil and finds her gem, the turquoise of Loyalty, in episode 12.
+For this reason, he wants his daughter to absolutely win horse-riding races.
+She has a special bond with Phil and finds her gem, the turquoise of Loyalty, but shown in episode 12.